Resource Links - Hopefully you can find some answers to your questions here.

 Finding a rescue to take your dog can be daunting.
-Most are full, below is a list of email addresses for some of the other Texas Bully rescues.
+Most are full, below is a partial list of email addresses for some of the other Texas Bully rescues.
 Please try them to see if they have any space or can refer you somewhere.
 Animal Rescue Directory has a fairly comprehensive list of rescues across the United States that you can also try!
 Thanks for trying to help abandoned animals!

 Found a dog?

 Here are the steps to follow when you've found a dog, and be prepared to take care of the dog for a while if you are not willing to take it to the local animal shelter as most rescues and their fosters stay full.

 - Check the surrounding houses to see if the dog is just "visiting the neighbors".

 - Take the dog to the nearest vet to have it scanned for a microchip and/or check any tags it may have on it's collar.

 - Post on Facebook a good picture of the dog with contact info for the person that will care for the dog until the owners are found.
 Here are some groups that we suggest:

 - You can also place an ad in the Victoria Advocate Paper - Lost & Found free for 3 days.

 - Take the dog to the local Animal Shelter.
 It will be put on a stray hold for 72 business hours before being available for adoption or pulled by rescue.
 If you will be fostering the dog until the owners are found, please let Animal Control know you have the dog, give them a good picture and your contact information in case the owners go looking there.

 We are not veterinarians, so seek a vet's advice for your dog's health care, but here are the generally accepted standards for vaccinations.